Felice Bauer: Early life

 Felice Bauer was born in Neustadt in Upper Silesia (today Prudnik), into a Jewish family.
-Her father Carl Bauer (c.
-1850–1914) was an insurance agent, her mother Anna, née Danziger (1849–1930) was the daughter of a local dyer.
+Her father Carl Bauer was an insurance agent, her mother Anna, née Danziger was the daughter of a local dyer.
 Felice had four siblings: Else (1883–1952), Ferdinand (called Ferri, 1884–1952), Erna (1885–1978) and Antonie (called Toni, 1892–1918).
 In 1899 the family moved to Berlin.

 Felice began attending a Handelsschule, a vocational school for commerce, but had to give it up in 1908 because her family could not afford it.
 From 1909 on, she worked as a stenographer at the Berlin record company Odeon.
 One year later, she moved to the Carl Lindström Company, a manufacturer of gramophones and "Parlographs", then the most advanced dictation machines.
 After a short while she was promoted.
 She worked in marketing and represented the company at trade fairs.
 In April 1915 she began working at the Technische Werkstätte Berlin.
 She contributed substantially to the income of her family.